googleforgames/agones/site/content/en/docs/Guides/metrics.md

 Now you can access the prometheus dashboard [http://localhost:9090](http://localhost:9090).

 On the landing page you can start exploring metrics by creating [queries](https://prometheus.io/docs/prometheus/latest/querying/basics/).
-You can also verify what [targets](http://localhost:9090/targets) Prometheus currently monitors (Header Status > Targets), you should see Agones controller pod in the `kubernetes-pods` section.
+You can also verify what [targets](http://localhost:9090/targets) Prometheus currently monitors (Header Status > Targets), you should see Agones controller pod in the `kubernetes-pods-agones` section.

 {{< alert title="Note" color="info">}}
 Metrics will be first registered when you will start using Agones.